akkartik/mu/subx_bare.md

-[The Readme](Readme.md) describes SubX notation with some details hidden behind _syntax sugar_ -- local rewrite rules that make programming in SubX less error-prone.
+[The SubX documentation](subx.md) describes SubX notation with some details hidden behind _syntax sugar_ -- local rewrite rules that make programming in SubX less error-prone.
 However, much low-level SubX (before the syntax sugar is implemented) is written without syntax sugar.
 This document describes some details of the syntax sugar: how the reg/mem operand is translated into arguments.